don-r-kabob/SchwabDB/README.md

 # Schwab_db

-An application which creates and updates a database for storing transactions and NLV using schwab individual API
+An application which creates and updates a database (default is sqlite, however other SQL dbs should be easily accommodated) for storing transactions and NLV using schwab individual API